dxps/datastar.zig/README.md

 var sse = datastar.NewSSE(http) !SSE
 var sse = datastar.NewSSESync(http) !SSE
 var sse = datastar.NewSSEOpt(http, sse_options) !SSE

+// when you are finished with this connection sse.close()

+// when you want to keep the connection alive for a long time
+// then call this in your handler.
+It will continue until the
+// browser closes the connection sse.keepalive(io, duration)

 // patch elements function variants sse.patchElements(elementsHTML, elements_options) !void